Learn More about Your Cannabis Options

 CB2: Receives CBN and CBD molecules - These receptors are found in peripheral organs and cells associated with the immune system throughout the body.
 The highest concentration of these receptors is in the gut.

 Flower - The most common form of cannabis made from the dried buds of the cannabis plant, it is the least concentrated of the available products.
 There are three distinct plant varieties: Sativa, Indica and Ruderalis (rare).
 Indicas are often used to bring relaxation, ease pain and assist sleep while Sativas can provide energy, focus and a creative spark.
-Dried cannabis flower is most commonly inhaled as smoke or vapor from a pipe, joint, bong, or vaporizer.
+Dried cannabis flower is most commonly inhaled as smoke or vapor from a pipe, joint, bong or vaporizer.

 Extracts - Under the umbrella of cannabis extracts falls any product procured through an extraction process.
-Solvents such as butane, CO2, and ethanol pull compounds from the cannabis plant, creating products that have a concentration of cannabinoids.
-Dabbable products like wax, shatter, sugar, and budder fall within this category and are popular for their clear flavors and high THC and CBD content.
+Solvents such as butane, CO2 and ethanol pull compounds from the cannabis plant, creating products that have a concentration of cannabinoids.
+Dabbable products like wax, shatter, sugar and budder fall within this category and are popular for their clear flavors and high THC and CBD content.

-Tincture - Liquid cannabis extract used by patients looking for dosage control and fast-acting effects without the health risks associated with smoking.
+Tincture - Liquid cannabis extract is used by patients looking for dosage control and fast-acting effects without the health risks associated with smoking.
 Most commonly, alcohol is used as the solvent (any proof greater than 80 can be used effectively), but other fat-soluble liquids can be used as well, such as vinegar or glycerol.
 Generally, three or four drops of the tincture are placed under the tongue, where it is absorbed into the body rather than being swallowed and digested.
 When ingested, tinctures are immediately absorbed in an empty stomach but require time to process through the liver, reducing dosage control.